Introduction to Numerical Methods

 Numerical solution of non-linear equations

 Non-linear function is a function whose graph is not a straight line.
-A solution

 In many situations, non-linear equations cannot be solved analytically.
-In this case, therefore, the solutions of the equations must be approached using iterative methods.
+In that case, the solutions of the equations must be approached using iterative methods.
 The principle of these methods of solving consists in starting from an arbitrary point, the closest possible point to the solution sought, and involves arriving at the solution gradually through successive tests.

 The 2 criteria to take into account when choosing a method for solving non-linear equations are: